Bloom filter: No means 'No', Yes means 'Maybe'.

 return result

 For the sake of clarity, we've used an integer list here, but the real implementation will only take up one bit per element.
-Also for readability, example use size equals to 20.
-Typical real life Bloom filters have size that is about 9.6 times the expected number of elements in the set.
+Also for readability, for example, use a size equal to 20.
+Typical real-life Bloom filters have a size that is about 9.6 times the expected number of elements in the set.
 This gives a false positive rate of about 1%.

 Now, let’s test the code: